-- a) Have taken appropriate action to ensure that the governance and risk management of their outsourcing frameworks is appropriate and operating effectively so as to fulfil their responsibilities for the management of outsourcing risk and is in line with the supervisory expectations set out in this Guidance10; - b) Have a documented outsourcing strategy in place, which is aligned to the regulated firm's business strategy, business model, risk appetite, and risk management framework.
+- a) Have taken appropriate action to ensure that the governance and risk management of their outsourcing frameworks is appropriate and operating effectively so as to fulfil their responsibilities for the management of outsourcing risk and is in line with the supervisory expectations set out in this Guidance9; - b) Have a documented outsourcing strategy in place, which is aligned to the regulated firm's business strategy, business model, risk appetite, and risk management framework.
 The outsourcing strategy should be supported through appropriate policies, procedures and controls.
-Existing outsourcing risk management frameworks should be updated to ensure expectations set out in this Guidance14 are appropriately considered and addressed; - c) Ensure that their outsourcing governance and risk management structures are in line with relevant sectoral legislation, regulation and guidelines particularly where functions are outsourced to an OSP, whether third party or intragroup, operating in a different jurisdiction; - d) Ensure that outsourcing does not impede the regulated firm's ability to meet the conditions with which it must comply in order to remain authorised, including any conditions imposed by the Central Bank;
+Existing outsourcing risk management frameworks should be updated to ensure expectations set out in this Guidance14 are appropriately considered and addressed; - c) Ensure that their outsourcing governance and risk management structures are in line with relevant sectoral legislation, regulation and guidelines particularly where functions are

-9 Please refer to Appendix 4 'Definitions'.
+8 Please refer to Section 1.6 'Definitions'.

-10 In addition to any existing or future requirements under sectoral legislation, regulations or guidance.
+9 In addition to any existing or future requirements under sectoral legislation, regulations or guidance.

-- e) Maintain at all times sufficient substance and do not become 'empty shells' or letter-box entities'; - f) Have a comprehensive outsourcing policy in place, in line with Part B Section 4.2, which is reviewed and approved by the board at least annually; - g) Assign responsibility for oversight of outsourcing risk and outsourcing arrangements to an appropriately designated individual, function and/or committee, to enable a holistic view of outsourcing to be maintained and reported on.
+- outsourced to an OSP, whether third party or intragroup, operating in a different jurisdiction; - d) Ensure that outsourcing does not impede the regulated firm's ability to meet the conditions with which it must comply in order to remain authorised, including any conditions imposed by the Central Bank; - e) Maintain at all times sufficient substance and do not become 'empty shells' or letter-box entities'; - f) Have a comprehensive outsourcing policy in place, in line with Part B Section 4.2, which is reviewed and approved by the board at least annually; - g) Assign responsibility for oversight of outsourcing risk and outsourcing arrangements to an appropriately designated individual, function and/or committee, to enable a holistic view of outsourcing to be maintained and reported on.
 This designated function should be directly accountable to the board; - h) Ensure that appropriate skills and knowledge are maintained within the regulated firm to effectively oversee outsourcing arrangements from inception to conclusion.
-This is especially important where the activities being outsourced are technical and/or complex in nature, for example in the case of outsourcing to CSPs; - i) Have appropriate and effective governance and internal controls to identify, measure, manage, monitor and report the risks associated with their outsourcing arrangements; - j) Ensure a methodology for determining the 'criticality or importance' of services (as detailed in Section 2) is in place, which is assessed and approved by the board on a regular basis, to ensure it remains fit for purpose and is applied consistently across all outsourcing decisions; - k) Establish an outsourcing register in line with Part B Section 10.2, to identify and facilitate appropriate oversight and awareness of current and proposed outsourcing arrangements, and the associated risks, including the extent of the regulated firm's dependence on critical OSPs; - I) Ensure that there are appropriate structures and mechanisms in place to provide a comprehensive view of the regulated firm's outsourcing universe to the board, including the provision of timely and appropriate management information (MI) which provides sufficient detail to enable the board to challenge the establishment and ongoing oversight of outsourcing arrangements.
+This is especially important where the activities being outsourced are technical and/or complex in nature, for example in the case of outsourcing to CSPs; - i) Have appropriate and effective governance and internal controls to identify, measure, manage, monitor and report the risks associated with their outsourcing arrangements; - j) Ensure a methodology for determining the 'criticality or importance' of services (as detailed in section 2) is in place, which is assessed and approved by the board on a regular basis, to ensure it remains fit for purpose and is applied consistently across all outsourcing decisions; - Establish an outsourcing register in line with Part B Section 10.2, to identify and facilitate appropriate oversight and awareness of current and proposed outsourcing arrangements, and the associated risks, including the extent of the regulated firm's dependence on critical OSPs; - I) Ensure that there are appropriate structures and mechanisms in place to provide a comprehensive view of the regulated firm's outsourcing universe to the board, including the provision of timely and appropriate management information (MI) which provides sufficient detail to enable the board to challenge the establishment and ongoing oversight of outsourcing arrangements.
 Any review of outsourcing practices should include outsourcing arrangements already in place, as well as any proposed new arrangements; and - m) Ensure that outsourcing arrangements do not create impediments to the resolvability of the regulated firm.